IlianPihlajamaa/OrnsteinZernike.jl/docs/src/Electrolyte_tutorial.md

 > D.‐M. Duh; A. D. J. Haymet, *Integral equation theory for charged liquids: Model 2–2 electrolytes and the bridge function*, J. Chem.
 Phys. **97**, 7716–7729 (1992).

 This paper studies **2:2 electrolytes** (e.g., divalent cations and anions) using integral equation theory.
-Our goal here is to set up the same model, run the HNC closure, and reproduce the radial distribution functions (RDFs) and excess energies across different concentrations,.
+Our goal here is to set up the same model, run the HNC closure, and reproduce the radial distribution functions (RDFs) and excess energies across different concentrations.

 ---